 practice.
 Farming pounds per vine inhibits overproduction and insures

 quality, balance and intense fruit flavor.
 The vineyards are planted at

 a spacing of 8' by 3' (1815 vines per acre) and are predominantly oriented

 on a North/South axis.
 Vines are all vertically shoot positioned with

 aggressive canopy management to insure proper ripening and varietal development.

-two Rhone varietals, Syrah and Viognier between both our Sta.
-Rita Hills location and Verna's Vineyard in Los Alamos.
+two Rhone varietals, Syrah and Viognier within the Sta.
+Rita Hills AVA.
 There are 14

 different clones of Pinot Noir, 9 different clones of Syrah and 6

 different clones of Chardonnay all grafted on a variety of low vigor rootstocks.